baketti/CRUD-Products-and-Orders/README.md

 ```bash
    npm install
 ```
+3. Create your local MySQL database.

-3. Create a .env file in the root directory and add the following environment variables:
+4. Create a .env file in the root directory and add the following environment variables:
 ```bash
     DB_USER=
     DB_PASS=